OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 I found this experience sharing very valuable in a field that lacks such informal discussions, like the ones where Roger bounces ideas with Hilary and Lucy .
 I decided to take this blog post as an opportunity to talk about different points, inspired by Roger’s comments but not limited to them.
 So here are some statements that may come from anyone who goes through a similar experience:

 - **I have NO mental model/intuition about how deep learning works.**
-- **I don’t have a clear strategy for hyper parameters selection/tuning.**
+- **I don’t have a clear strategy for hyperparameters selection/tuning.**
 - **I cannot experiment quickly because an iteration takes a long time.**
 - **I am not sure what to do after training a model and checking the metrics.**
 - **I see all computer vision examples about classification.**